 [Source]

-Texas is not for everyone—especially if you hate wide-open spaces, easy access to city life, and financial perks (haha!).
-But for most landowners, it is easy to see why so many people are drawn to the Lone Star State.
+Texas is not for everyone, but for most landowners, it is easy to see why so many people are drawn to the Lone Star State.
 Here is why Texas is one of the best places to buy land:

 Location